5.) San Diego Padres

 1.)
 San Francisco Giants

 Pitching wins championships.
 That is why the Giants are my pick to win the division despite a questionable lineup.
 Veterans fill the roster, as Aaron Rowand, Mark DeRosa, Aubrey Huff, Bengie Molina, and Edgar Renteria each have seen their fair share of seasons in the MLB.
 A young star has emerged at third base though, and its Pablo Sandoval.
 If Sandoval can pick up where he left off last season, the "Kung-Fu Panda" can lead this team to a division win.
-Now to the two big guns: Lincecum and Cain.
-Tim Lincecum has won two consecutive Cy Young awards and yet there are some who think Matt Cain might have better stuff than his teammate.
-The disappointing Barry Zito needs to try and live up to the size of his contract, and if he proves to be a suitable third starter, the Giants will be more than fine.

 No comments: